Connecting with nature and heritage

 Access Statement for The Kelpies in Scotland

 Giant silver coloured horse head sculptures depicting mythical Kelpies in a new parkland.
 Visitors can see the access statement for the Kelpies for information before their visit.
 The Kelpies are 30 metre-high horse-head sculptures in a new parkland area near Falkirk, Scotland.
 The project connects 16 communities in the council area and the Clyde Canal.
 The sculptures attract many visitors to The Helix site and the whole project was designed with access and inclusion in mind.
 This is apparent in the Access Statement for the Kelpies – a good guide for all visitors.
+And a good example for others devising a similar guide.

-The Access Statement for The Helix and the Kelpie sculptures uses and plain language and lots of photos.
+The Access Statement for The Helix and the Kelpie sculptures uses plain language and lots of photos.
 The photos show key places such as car parking, the visitor centre, playground, café and toilets.
 Visitors can hire manual wheelchairs and dog bowls are provided for assistance dogs.

 The Access Statement is not an overarching policy document.
 It is a visitor guide that includes information about the level of access visitors can expect.
 One of the best examples of visitor access information – makes it good for everyone.